You know those questions you really want to ask, but you don’t… because you think you’re the only one who doesn’t know?

 The toy market was one of the IoT’s early adopters.
 Buy a toy, play with it.
 Then go online and play some more.
 Webkinz was famous for that model – their little stuffed animals were cute, but the real experience was online.
 Now you can find software apps throughout the toy industry – from LEGO to action figures to board games and everything in between.

 Although some internet-connected objects have been available for years, the Internet of Things is still in its infancy.
 There are so many opportunities for you to be a “trendsetter” on the IoT that it really boggles the mind.

 If you’re not sure how your products could take advantage of the IoT, that’s okay.
 Ascendle is here to help.
 We’ll work with you to discover ways to connect your products – and create the software that drives it home to benefit your bottom line.

-Want to know more about jumping on the IoT?
+Want to know more about jumping on the IoT or are interested in learning more about B2B solutions for the Industrial IoT (IIoT)?
 Contact us today.
 Don’t let your competitors be the ones to show you how.